 Certain encryption items require an annual self-classification report to BIS and NSA, even when no license is required.
 This obligation is separate from classification.
 Refer to 15 CFR §742.15 and BIS encryption guidance for details.

-J. OFAC & Denied Party Screening
+C.9 OFAC & Denied Party Screening (Quick Mode)

 This tool performs sanctions screening and denied party checks against OFAC Specially Designated Nationals (SDN), non-SDN consolidated lists, and the Trade.gov Consolidated Screening List (CSL).
-Two modes are available: AI Screening and Name Lookup.
+It is designed for quick, ad-hoc screening of a single entity or transaction description.
+For multi-party transaction screening with all roles (End User, Ultimate Consignee, Intermediate Consignee, Purchaser, Freight Forwarder), use Step 6 of the 7-Step Guided Workflow instead.

 Mode 1 — AI Screening

-The AI Screening mode uses a dual-engine pipeline: Engine A performs semantic search against OFAC program and sanctions regulation data; Engine B performs entity name fuzzy matching against SDN, non-SDN, and CSL databases.
+The AI Screening mode uses a dual-engine pipeline: Engine A performs semantic search against OFAC program and sanctions regulation data; Engine B performs entity-name fuzzy matching against SDN, non-SDN, and CSL databases.

 - Ensure AI Screening is selected (default tab).